 This bust of an African princess is one of the most remarkable clocks in the Museum’s collection.
 The marble plinth contains a musical movement: a tiny pipe organ.
 On the hour, music would play and the figure’s eyes would open, showing the hour in roman numerals in her right eye and the minutes in arabic numerals in her left.
 By pulling her left earring, her eyes could be opened at any time—a feature that remains functional today.

-An eye-opening way to end that time in the Big Town.
+An eye-opening way to end a swell 72 hours in the Big Town.

 • • • • • • •